gknowles/dimcli/README.md

 - Password prompting - there's no standard way to disable console echo :(
 - Build system - you can do a lot with CMake, but it's not always easy

+Build hosting services:

+Now almost a decade later I can say that the automated testing enabled by build hosting services is wonderful.
+But they have also been the biggest ongoing annoyance, pain, and frustration.
+All stemming from the desire to test under a wide range of compilers and not just the newest ones.
+It's gone from Travis CI to AppVeyor to GitHub Workflow to Circle CI, where the changes are all because of a lack of support, performance, or dropping support.
+Perhaps it's different with the paid tiers, but they don't make sense for a small volunteer project.

 Other interesting C++ command line parsers:

 - [program_options](http://www.boost.org/doc/libs/release/libs/program_options/)